icesmith/android-text-resolver/README.md

+# Android Gradle plugin 3.0 and above
+The library doesn't work with Android gradle plugin version 3.0 and above because the new version of the plugin uses aapt2 which packs resources into .flat binary format, so packed resources are unavailable for the library.
+As a temporary solution you can disable aapt2 by setting android.enableAapt2=false in your gradle.properties file.

 # Description
 The plugin allows you to refer one string from another.
 The plugin [located](https://plugins.gradle.org/plugin/com.icesmith.androidtextresolver) on Gradle plugin portal.
 # Integration